happyPrince169/Starbucks_Capstone_Challenge/README.md

 * time (int) - time in hours since start of test.
 The data begins at time t=0
 * value - (dict of strings) - either an offer id or transaction amount depending on the record

-There are 5 parts in my notebook to process the data and find the answer for the question in the beginning.

-# 1. Explore and understand the dataset
-# 2. Data Preprocessing
-# 3. Exploratory Analysis and Visualization
-# 4. Predictive Modeling

-# 5. Conclusion
-I just tried to build 2 models KNN and DecisionTree to predict whether or not a customer will fully complete an offer.
-The accuracy score of DecisionTree is nearly 76%, better than KNN, just about 62%.
-However, to improve the result, I think I can try more models and there are still many ways to explore this dataset, which may give me more interesting information.

-I still confused about how to choose the right model, and what makes a model generate a better results than the others on a dataset.
-I will continue to investigate and learn.

-# Libraries
-import pandas as pd
-import numpy as np
-import math
-import json
-import seaborn as sns
-from sklearn.tree import DecisionTreeClassifier from sklearn.model_selection import train_test_split
-from sklearn.metrics import accuracy_score
-from sklearn.metrics import classification_report
-from sklearn import metrics
-import seaborn as sns
-import matplotlib.pyplot as plt